Kee-Keerthi002/Video-Recommendation-Algorithm/README.md

 ### Authorization

-For each API request, include the following header:
+For each API request, we include the following header for authorization:
 - **Flic-Token**: `"flic_1e01009f9c1a54706f385bcc1993a08fd9647ba8f499572d280654d1c03c47bf"`

 ## 🛠️ Specific Tasks